 - Change Automatic configuration script (PAC) file to off in Automatic Configuration Scripts (PAC) file field and click Apply.

 - You will be prompted with a warning message – please read carefully before proceeding.

 - Reboot your Windows 10/11 PC.

 Solution 7 – Seek Help from Certified Windows Technicians

 Some of the most common causes for this error code are faulty hardware components, software programs, and network connectivity.
 So, if you are not familiar with these things or are not confident with your technical skills, do not hesitate to seek help from certified and authorized Windows technicians.
 They will analyze the problem and provide suitable solutions that can fix the issue in an effective manner.

-However, a lot of people choose to deal with issues themselves without seeking professional help because they feel that it is too expensive.
-However, considering all the benefits associated with hiring a qualified technician and their abilities to diagnose and solve problems efficiently, it’s better to spend some money now instead of spending even more later.
+However, many people opt to handle these issues themselves instead of seeking professional help due to cost concerns.
+Considering all the benefits associated with hiring a qualified technician and their abilities to diagnose and solve problems efficiently, it’s better to spend some money now instead of spending even more later.

 You should only resort to solving the problem by yourself when you have time at hand, plenty of patience and know what you are doing.
 If any task seems too complicated for you or appears like a risk, then immediately hire professionals who will resolve all your queries at once!